-It's really important to make sure that people with Parkinson's take their drugs at the right time, every time.
 If people with Parkinson's are unable to take their Parkinson's medication at the right time, the balance of chemicals in their body can be severely disrupted.
 This leads to their Parkinson's becoming uncontrolled - increasing their care needs considerably.

-This will mean that you will need to do more for the person with Parkinson's than would otherwise have been necessary.
+This will mean that you'll need to do more for the person with Parkinson's than would otherwise have been necessary.
 It can take someone with Parkinson's a long time to get back to normal after this.
-Understandably, people with Parkinson's may be very anxious about getting their drugs on time.
+Understandably, people with the condition may be very anxious about getting their drugs on time.
 These times will change from person to person and may not fit in easily with drug rounds.

 Parkinson's UK runs a campaign called Get It On Time to highlight the importance of people with Parkinson's getting their medication on time, every time.
-For more information visit parkinsons.org.uk/getitontime
+For more information, visit parkinsons.org.uk/getitontime

 - A person with Parkinson's may have a medication diary, so make sure you check it.
-Ask them how their symptoms change when they need medication. - Where you can, encourage your client with Parkinson's to look after their own medicines.
-Some people will selfmedicate.
+Ask them how their symptoms change when they need medication. - Where you can, encourage your client to look after their own medicines.
+Some people will self-medicate.
 Reassure them that you will support this routine. - A pill timer is a box with sections for different doses.
-You may encourage your client to use one if they have difficultly remembering when to take their medication.
-Some have an alarm that sounds when different doses need to be taken. - Keep family members informed about the medication schedule and any changes, especially if you are the sole caregiver. - It's important to note that it is dangerous to stop medication suddenly.
+You may encourage your client to use one if they have difficulty remembering when to take their medication.
+Some have an alarm that sounds when different doses need to be taken. - Keep family members informed about the medication schedule and any changes, especially if you are the sole caregiver. - It's important to note that it's dangerous to stop medication suddenly.